Terms of Trade

 13.9 Subject to any express provisions to the contrary (including those contained in this clause 13), nothing in these terms and conditions is intended to have the effect of contracting out of any of the provisions of the PPSA.

 14. Security and Charge

-14.1 In consideration of SCJ agreeing to supply the Goods, the Client charges all of its rights, title and interest (whether joint or several) in any land, realty or other assets capable of being charged, owned by the Client either now or in the future, to secure the performance by the Client of its obligations under these terms and conditions (including, but not limited to, the payment of any money).
+14.1 In consideration of SCJ agreeing to supply the Materials, the Client charges all of its rights, title and interest (whether joint or several) in any land, realty or other assets capable of being charged, owned by the Client either now or in the future, to secure the performance by the Client of its obligations under these terms and conditions (including, but not limited to, the payment of any money).

 14.2 The Client indemnifies SCJ from and against all SCJ’s costs and disbursements including legal costs on a solicitor and own client basis incurred in exercising SCJ’s rights under this clause.

 14.3 The Client irrevocably appoints SCJ and each director of SCJ as the Client’s true and lawful attorney/s to perform all necessary acts to give effect to the provisions of this clause 14 including, but not limited to, signing any document on the Client’s behalf.

 15. Defects, Warranties and Returns, Competition and Consumer Act 2010 (CCA)

 15.1 The Client must inspect all Materials on delivery (or the Works on completion) and must within fourteen (14) days of delivery notify SCJ in writing of any evident defect/damage, shortage in quantity, or failure to comply with the description or quote.
 The Client must notify any other alleged defect in the Materials/Works as soon as reasonably possible after any such defect becomes evident.
 Upon such notification the Client must allow SCJ to inspect the Materials or to review the Works provided.